Ukhang/brenda/README.md

 # Brenda
-Brenda - The World's Work Marketplace.
-I created this inspired by the upwork freelance marketplace
+Brenda - The World's Work Marketplace (Frontend only, no backend).
+Inspired by Upwork, I built this freelance marketplace UI.

 #### Watch the live: https://brenda-sooty.vercel.app/